-On July 22, 1999, our Board of Directors declared a dividend of one common share purchase right for each outstanding share of common stock.
-Giving effect to subsequent amendments to the shareholder rights agreement under which the rights were issued, each right entitles the registered holder to purchase from us one share of common stock at a price of \$25.00 per share (equivalent to \$12.50 for each one-half of a share), subject to adjustment.
+On July 22, 1999, our board of directors declared a dividend of one common share purchase right for each outstanding share of common stock.
+The shareholder rights plan, as amended and restated through March 4, 2013 under which the rights were issued, each right entitles the registered holder to purchase from us one-half of one common share for \$14.00 per full common share (equivalent to \$1.40 for each one-tenth of a share), subject to adjustment.

-Until the earlier to occur of (1) 10 days following a public announcement that a person has become an acquiring person or (2) 10 business days (or such later date as may be determined by action of our board of directors prior to such time as any person becomes an acquiring person) following the commencement of, or announcement of an intention to make, a tender offer or exchange offer the consummation of which would result in a person becoming an acquiring person (the earlier of such dates being called the "distribution date"), the rights will be evidenced by common stock certificates.
+Until the earlier to occur of (1) 10 days after the public announcement, or our board of directors concluding, that a person or group has become an acquiring person or (2) 10 business days (or such later date as our board of directors shall determine) following the commencement of a tender offer or exchange offer that would result in a person or group becoming an acquiring person (the earlier of such dates being called the "distribution date"), the rights will be evidenced by common stock certificates.
 An "acquiring person" is any person that becomes a beneficial owner of 5% or more of our common stock.
 The rights are not exercisable until the distribution date.

-If there is a distribution date, then each right, subject to certain limitations, will entitle its holder to purchase, at the rights' then-current purchase price, a number of shares of our common stock (or if, after the shares acquisition date, we are acquired in a business combination, common shares of the acquiror) having a market value at the time equal to twice the then-current purchase price of the rights.
-The rights will expire on August 17, 2012, subject to extension; however, if our shareholders do not approve the rights agreement at our annual meeting of shareholders scheduled to occur on May 6, 2010, our board of directors intends to redeem the rights or otherwise render them ineffective promptly after the certification of the vote.
-If you purchase shares of common stock in this offering, you will not be able to vote those shares at the 2010 annual meeting because the March 5, 2010 record date for the meeting has passed.
+If there is a distribution date, then each right, subject to certain limitations, will entitle its holder to purchase, for \$14.00, common shares with a market value of \$28.00, based on the market price of the common shares prior to the distribution.
+The rights will expire on August 1, 2015, subject to extension; however, if our shareholders do not approve the rights agreement at our annual meeting of shareholders scheduled to occur on April 25, 2013, our board of directors intends to redeem the rights or otherwise render them ineffective promptly after the certification of the vote.
+If you acquire shares of common stock upon conversion of notes acquired in this offering, you will not be able to vote those shares at the 2013 annual meeting because the March 1, 2013 record date for the meeting has passed.
 The rights are redeemable at a price of \$0.001 per right at any time prior to the time a person becomes an acquiring person.
-Other than certain amendments, our board of directors may amend the rights in any respect without the consent of the holders of the rights.
+Our board of directors may amend the rights in any respect without the consent of the holders of the rights.

-See "Risk Factors - Risks Related to Our Common Stock - Provisions in our organizational documents, our rights agreement and state law could delay or prevent a change in control of our company, or cause a change in control of our company to have adverse regulatory consequences, any of which could adversely affect the price of our common stock, and prospective investors should consider the possible consequences of the rights plan before making an investment in our common stock".
+See "Risk Factors - Risks Related to Our Common Stock - Provisions in our organizational documents, our rights agreement and state law could delay or prevent a change in control of our company, or cause a change in control of our company to have adverse regulatory consequences, any of which could adversely affect the price of our common stock, and prospective investors should consider the possible consequences of the shareholder rights plan before making an investment decision".